 Do you ever feel defeated when it comes to saving money?
-You want to save, but find yourself waiting for the next paycheck just to cover monthly expenses.
+You want to save, but find yourself waiting for the next payday so you can cover monthly expenses.
+Are you tired of living paycheck to paycheck?

 According to a survey from CareerBuilder, 8 out of 10 American workers say they live paycheck to paycheck.
 That means a constant cycle for most, of never getting ahead with savings.